LogtalkDotOrg/logtalk3/examples/java/NOTES.md

 library bundled with it is updated.
 Some of the examples (but not the benchmarks) can also be used with JIProlog.

-This folder contains examples adapted from the JPL library distributed with SWI-Prolog and YAP.
-It uses a lightweight abstraction, included in the Logtalk library, for calling Java from Prolog.
+This folder contains examples, most of them adapted from the JPL library distributed with SWI-Prolog and YAP, of calling Java from Logtalk.
+It uses a lightweight abstraction included in the Logtalk library for calling Java.

 Adaptations of the JColorChooser and JOptionPane dialog examples and the JTable example from the JPL distribution are included.